paulmarrington/Marquee/Assets/Askowl/Marquee/Documentation/Askowl-Marquee.md

 # Executive Summary

-Tickertape is a simple Unity3D package to display a single line of text scrolling across the bottom of the game display.
+Marquee is a simple Unity3D package to display a single line of text scrolling across the bottom of the game display.
 It is a useful technique for displaying hints, news or distractions without pausing the game.
-You can supply it with lists of items \ in one or more text files.
+You can supply it with lists of items in one or more text files.
 RTF is supported as well as a simple technique to separate quotes from attributions.

 # Introduction